handav/twitter-bots/README.md

 7. Tweeting Media Files with Twit.js - With this bot, we’ll learn how to tweet photos and audio, using media from NASA’s space archives.

-###Bot Tools and Useful APIs
-8) Make A Bot That Sounds Like You with RiTa.js - In this lesson, we’ll give our bot a large input of past text that we’ve written (essays, other tweets, etc.) and, using markov chains, have it create tweets that sound like ourselves!
+8. Make A Bot That Sounds Like You with RiTa.js - In this lesson, we’ll give our bot a large input of past text that we’ve written (essays, other tweets, etc.) and, using markov chains, have it create tweets that sound like ourselves!

 9. Analyze Human Emotions in Photos with Google Cloud Vision API - With this bot, we’ll find the number of faces in a photo, and determine what emotions the faces are expressing, using the Google Cloud Vision API.